 - a.
 All members have a shared responsibility to uphold this Policy and a general responsibility to ensure the safety and wellbeing of others, but particular onus is placed upon social secretaries and committees.
-Non-adherence to this Policy must be brought to the attention of the President (Engagement & Sports), President (Campaigns & Societies), or the Opportunities & Events Manager. - b.
+Non-adherence to this Policy must be brought to the attention of the Opportunities & Events Manager or any other member of Union staff. - b.
 Allegations of non-compliance of this Policy against individuals, as well as those against whole clubs or societies, will be dealt with through the Members Code of Conduct contained in the Bye-Laws of Christ Church Students' Union and/or the University's Student Procedures Framework.